ifBars/ScheduleLua-Docs/docs/index.md

     link: /api/
     linkText: Available APIs
   - icon: 📝
-    title: Documentation Progress
+    title: Lua Examples
-    details: This documentation is being built alongside the mod.
-Some sections may be incomplete or describe planned functionality.
+    details: ScheduleLua provides multiple example scripts for you to test with.
-    link: /guide/documentation-progress
+    link: /examples/
-    linkText: View Progress
+    linkText: View Examples
   - icon: 🤝
     title: Community Driven
     details: Contribute to the development of ScheduleLua by testing, reporting issues, or submitting code improvements.